Eucalyptus largiflorens: Distribution

 The black box is widespread in Queensland, New South Wales, Victoria and South Australia, especially in grassy woodland on the floodplains of the Murray–Darling basin, but usually in dryer sites than river red gum (E. camaldulensis).

 The total area occupied by E. largiflorens prior to colonisation was 517812 km2 but has now been reduced to 293631 km2 and the population is now severely fragmented.
 The International Union for the Conservation of Nature listed it as a vulnerable species in 2019.

 Use by Indigenous Australians

 The small seeds of the black box were eaten raw by Indigenous Australians when grass seeds were scarce.
 Fruiting branches were cut down and placed in the sun to induce the capsules to open.
 Once the seeds were extracted, they were soaked and treated with several changes of water to remove the bitterness.
 They were then dried, ground on a grinding stone, and eaten raw.

+The Gamilaraay and Yuwaalaraay people of northern New South Wales use the name guburruu to refer to this species.